Chris Vance (politician): Never Trump movement

 Vance joined The Lincoln Project as a senior advisor in 2020.
-He endorsed Joe Biden for president in the 2020 election.
+He endorsed Joe Biden and Jay Inslee for president and governor respectively in the 2020 presidential election and 2020 Washington gubernatorial election.
 From February until December 2021, Vance was a signatory for the Stand Up Republic affiliated 'A Call for American Renewal' manifesto.
 This manifesto sought to oust Donald Trump as the presumptive Republican candidate for president in 2024 and dismantle or replace the Republican Party.

+In 2024 Vance helped manage volunteer activities in the battleground states for the Republicans for Harris campaign.

+In 2025 Vance joined Our Republican Legacy www.ourrepublicanlegacy.com as a Senior Advisor, and rejoined the Republican Party.